JanOdijk/simauthors/README.md

 * parblock: the id of the parallel block that the session slot *sessionslotid* belongs to
 * *authors*: the authors of the submission.
 This is a string that contains the author names separated from each other by comma or *" and "*

 One can specify the (zero-based!) column numbers of these columns in the file parameters.py.
 The header labels of these columns can have any value.

 Any number of other columns can be present in the file.

 Such a file can be created by export from the START conference management system by adding columns for *sessionslotid* and *parblock* (*paperid* and *authors* are present in such files.

+## Presenters

+*Warning*: this is a new feature of the 2024 version, and has not been tested yet extensively

+The input file may also have an additional colum:

+* *Presenters*: here one can list the author index(es) of the presenter(s) of the paper.
+If there are multiple, they must be separated by *semicolon*.

+This is useful if the authors have specified who is/are going to present the paper (especially if they are not the first or second author of the paper).

+The computation of potential conflicts is then done on the basis of a presenting authors list, which contains the presenters, followed by the other authors in the original order.

 # Dependencies